areski/todo-piranha/README.md

     $ source bin/activate
 ```

+## Install with Python 3.4

-If you prefer to go ahead with Python3 you can do the following:
+Once you have Python3.4 installed, you can do the following:

 ```
     $ cd todo-piranha